MPI-BGC-Functional-Biogeography/rtry/README.md

 # Usage

-A simple example showing how to use the `rtry` package to import, explore and filter trait data based on observation.
+A simple example showing how to use the `rtry` package to import, explore and exclude trait data based on observation.

 ```R
 # Load the rtry package